Oct 26—30, 2022

 Bill Irwin / USA

-A fun, surprising trek through the works of one of the greatest dramatists of the 20th century.
+A deeply funny, surprising 90-minute trek through the works of one of the greatest dramatists of the 20th century.

 Emerson Paramount Center